-The City Council's Rules of Procedure were initially adopted by Council Resolution No. 183 on February 11, 2002, and have been amended multiple times, most recently in 2014 (Resolution No. 344).
+The City Council's Rules of Procedure were initially adopted by Council Resolution No. 183 on February 11, 2002, and have been amended multiple times, most recently in December of 2015 (Resolution No. 380).
 In order to amend the Council Rules of Procedure, the Council adopts a Resolution that outlines the proposed rule changes.